jschra/grater_expectations/README.md

 Example values for these can be found under the [Creating a new project](#creating-a-new-project) section.
 You can use the default values for the other parameters.

-After doing so, you can initialize the tutorial on your local machine by calling `python initialize_project.py -p tutorial` at the root of this repository.
+After doing so, you can initialize the tutorial on your local machine by calling `grater create project --name tutorial` at the root of this repository.
 The files for the tutorial will then automatically be generated, after which a tutorial notebook will be opened for you.